Table of Contents

 The shorter the deferred period is, the higher the premium you will pay.

-Here are some worked examples over 4, 8, 13, 26 and 52 weeks for a 35-year-old desk jockey – no manual work, earning €80,000 per year.
+Here are some examples over 4, 8, 13, 26, and 52 weeks for a 35-year-old desk jockey who does no manual work and earns €80,000 per year.

 Quote Type: Income Protection